 - has data validation functionality.

-It's safe to say that C# is one of the most universal and in-demand programming languages.
+It’s safe to say that C# is one of the most in-demand and universal programming languages.
 It helps programmers in various areas: from server apps to mobile game development.

 - deep integration with Windows;